google/tcmalloc/docs/stats.md

 ```
 HugePageFiller: densely pack small requests into hugepages
-HugePageFiller: 19882 total, 3870 full, 16012 partial, 0 released (0 partially), 0 quarantined
+HugePageFiller: 19882 total, 8083 full, 11799 partial, 0 released (0 partially), 0 quarantined
 HugePageFiller: 120168 pages free in 19882 hugepages, 0.0236 free
-HugePageFiller: among non-fulls, 0.0293 free
+HugePageFiller: among non-fulls, 0.0398 free
 HugePageFiller: 499 used pages in subreleased hugepages (0 of them in partially released)
-HugePageFiller: 0 hugepages partially released, nan released
+HugePageFiller: 0 hugepages partially released, 0.0000 released
 HugePageFiller: 1.0000 of used pages hugepageable
 ```

 The summary stats are as follows:

-*   Total pages is the number of hugepages in the filler cache.
+*   "total" refers to the total number of hugepages in the filler cache.
-*   Full is the number of hugepages on that have multiple in-use allocations.
+*   "full" is the number of those hugepages that have multiple in-use allocations.
-*   Partial is the remaining number of hugepages that have a single in-use allocation.
+*   "partial" is the remaining number of hugepages that have a single in-use allocation.
-*   Released is the number of hugepages that are released - ie partially unmapped.
+*   "released" is the number of hugepages that are released - i.e., partially unmapped.
 If partially released hugepages are enabled, the number in parentheses shows the number of hugepages in this category.
-*   Quarantined is a feature has been disabled, so the result is currently zero.
+*   "quarantined" is a feature has been disabled, so the result is currently zero.

-The second section gives an indication of the number of pages in various states in the filler cache.
-"Used pages" refers to the number of occupied pages in the different types of partially unmapped hugepages.
+The second section gives an indication of the number of pages in various states in the filler cache:

+* "pages free" refers to the number of free TCMalloc pages in the filler, as well as the ratio to the total number of hugepages.
+* "among non-fulls" states this ratio to the number of non-full hugepages.
+* "used pages" refers to the number of occupied pages in the different types of partially unmapped hugepages.

 ```
 HugePageFiller: fullness histograms